TLBurnett3/CGH/README.md

 Output directory.

 #### Dim
-Dimensions of the hologram image in millimeters
+Dimensions of the hologram image in millimeters defined on an X,Y plane.

 #### PixelSize
-Size of a hologram pixel in millimeters
+Size of a hologram pixel in millimeters.

 #### FoV
-Field of view of a holographic pixel
+Field of view of a holographic pixel.

 #### NumThread
 Number of threads to use for calculating the intensity image.